- 5-Minute Article

 - Are there family traditions you’d like to see financially supported in an estate plan – like an annual trip or reunion?

-Whether you’ll be leaving your loved ones a large inheritance or small portfolio, they’ll need tools to protect and grow it.
+Whether you’ll be leaving your loved ones a large inheritance or small portfolio, they’ll need tools to help protect and grow it.
 You can help.
 Start by passing down the values that you relied on to build and sustain your finances – things like hard work, discipline, and resilience.
 Show them how responsible planning and saving can increase the value of what they have and preserve it for future generations.

 This doesn’t have to be all talk.
 Real experiences can help loved ones develop interest and confidence in their money skills.
 Try inviting them into your decision-making process for budgeting, saving, and spending choices, sharing your thinking along the way and giving them opportunities to weigh in.
-And just as you may have used an allowance to instill fundamentals of earning and saving when your children were young, you can use financial accounts to help your adult children or even grandchildren or great-nieces and great-nephews learn ways to save and grow net worth.
+And just as you may have used an allowance to instill fundamentals of earning and saving when your children were young, you can use financial accounts to help your adult children or even grandchildren or nieces and nephews learn ways to save and grow net worth.
 For example, you could open an investment account with them and let them experience the results of withdrawing money versus leaving it invested to earn compounding returns.

 Does someone important to you have a pressing financial need?
 Maybe it’s buying a first home, starting a business, or paying for college or medical bills.
 Whatever the situation, your money could have a more significant impact in that person’s life now, rather than decades later as an inheritance.